Diabetes – Foot sores and Infection

 What are diabetic foot complications?

 Having diabetes increases your risk for foot sores and infections.
 The problems can range from minor sores to permanent damage to the foot.
 In severe cases, the foot or even the leg may have to be amputated.
-It is important to learn how to care for your feet and legs to lower the risk of infection and the possible loss of your foot or leg.
+Proper wound care is crucial for individuals with diabetes, as it helps reduce the risk of foot sores and infections that can lead to severe complications.
+By adopting proactive measures to care for your feet and legs, such as regular inspection, keeping the area clean and dry, using appropriate footwear, and seeking timely medical attention, you can significantly lower the chances of infection and mitigate the potential need for amputation.

 How do they occur?